fli-iam/shanoir-ng/README.md

 # :warning: Disclaimers :warning:

 * The latest stable version of Shanoir-NG is on the branch "master".
-* The latest dev version of Shanoir-NG is on development (if mature -> merged into master)
+* The latest dev version of Shanoir-NG is on "develop" (if mature -> merged into master)
 * You can find the installation instructions for "master" branch below.

 * Shanoir NG is still in the developement phase.
 While many functionalities work well, some are not developed yet and some might be unstable.
 Also It still misses production features like database backup.